DREAM IT, BELIEVE IT, ACHIEVE IT!

 Earn your GED-available to anyone 18 and older without a high school diploma.

-Adults Basic Education (ABE) is available to anyone who would like to obtain a GED but needs assistance in bringing up their reading, writing, and math skills before taking the test.
+Adults Basic Education (ABE) is available to anyone who would like to obtain a GED but needs assistance in bringing up their reading, writing, and math skills to a 9th grade reading before taking the test.

 The Houghton Lake Community Education Program is one of Michigan’s official General Education Development Testing Centers.
 The General Education Development Test (GED) is commonly referred to as the High School Equivalency Test.
 It consist of five parts: Language Arts Writing, Social Studies, Science, Language Arts Reading, and Mathematics.

-Childcare is provided free of charge to all GED/ABE students while they attend class.
+Childcare is provided free of charge two days a week to all GED/ABE students while they attend class.